 Dr. Karbakhsch and Dr. Katafuchi usually combine scaling and root planing with a regimen of antimicrobial rinses.
 Our Tacoma gum disease patients may also receive antibiotics, non-invasive BEMER therapy to enhance their body’s natural healing processes, and nutritional counseling to prevent future inflammation and damage to their health.

 Your doctor may conduct a procedure to clear away the infection, reduce the periodontal pockets, and restore lost bone and tissue.
 Our practice will also use BEMER therapy right after surgery to help you recover more quickly and with less discomfort.

 Here’s what you can anticipate in our care:

-- Procedures take place at either of our Tacoma-area offices.
+- Procedures take place at our Tacoma office.

 - Our doctors perform gum disease surgery with patients under light oral sedation or under IV sedation monitored by a board-certified anesthesiologist.

 - We want you to feel at home in our office and to be as comfortable as possible during your procedure.
 Patients will often put on a headset, listen to music, take off their shoes, and relax under a blanket as they wait for the sedation to take effect.